KarmaPenny/CryptoWatch/README.md

 # CryptoWatch
-CryptoWatch uses coinmarketcap.com to track the value of your crypto coin portfolio.
+CryptoWatch uses coinbase.com and binance.com to track the value of your crypto coin portfolio.

 ## Usage